Martryo/Proiect-Facultate/README.md

 <img width="562" height="286" alt="image" src="https://github.com/user-attachments/assets/185a6244-4535-4e90-b1a3-8f2b1de8ee0b" />

-To do :
+To do:
 - Clean up the working space
 - Clean the code of Ai slop (there is a bunch)
 - Figure out how to generate pages dynamically for products
 - Figure out scrapping cuz its apparently very hard to do
 - Learn more js / python
 - Stop relying on Ai

 Long-term:
 - Price aggregator with price histories for items and price analysis options like price increases over periods of time and so on